chrisstef/fichain/README.md

 A virtual environment allows us to create an isolated space where our project can install its external packages.
 This is especially helpful when we're managing multiple projects on our machines.
-Often, external packages update their classes and methods when new versions are released.
-However, separate virtual environments can have different versions of the same package installed - that way, each project can rely on the versions of their dependencies to stay consistent.
+Separate virtual environments can have different versions of the same package installed - that way, each project can rely on the versions of their dependencies to stay consistent.

 Let's proceed with activating it: